 Thanks to guest blogger, Shahar Boyayan.

-Mother/daughter team Shahar and Nashlah Boyayan were guests on the Marketing Blab.
-We blabbed about how to mesmerize your audience.
-Prior to the program, Shahar shared some pointers for creating an irresistible business.
+Back in the days of “Blab”, mother/daughter team Shahar and Nashlah Boyayan were my guests on the Marketing Blab program.
+Prior to recording the program, Shahar shared some pointers for creating an irresistible business.

 Creating an Irresistible Business